loic-fejoz/loic-fejoz-fabmoments/README.md

 I am also on twitter [@loic_fejoz](https://twitter.com/loic_fejoz).

+* [lithophane](lithophane), an image 3D printed in very thin translucent way, that can been seen only with light source behind.
 * [millepattes](millepattes), a 3D model of a centipede based on procedural implicit distance functions
 * [flocons](flocons), simple paper cut of snow flakes.
 * [castle](castle), a simple procedural modeling of castle with random stones, and a slight warp shader within IceSL.